- Preface

 |---|---|---|

-In practice, a combination of approaches is often used: Fork/Join for calculations, CompletableFuture for integration with external services, Loom for scalable I/O operations.
+In practice, a combination of approaches is often used: Fork/Join — for computations, CompletableFuture — for integration with external services, Loom — for scalable I/O operations.

 In the previous example, we created three threads manually.
-This helped speed up order processing, but as the load increases, this approach quickly becomes a problem.
-If a thousand orders come in, we can't launch a thousand threads: the system will simply hit its limit.
+This helped to speed up order processing, but as the load increases, this approach quickly becomes a problem.
+If a thousand orders come in — we cannot start a thousand threads: the system will simply hit a limit.

-"A thread is like having a dedicated employee handle each order.
-But if there are too many clients, you'll have to hire an army of people.
-Instead, you need a smart manager who distributes tasks themselves."
+"A thread is like if each order were handled by a separate employee.
+But if there are too many customers, you'll have to hire an army of people.
+Instead, we need a smart manager who distributes the tasks himself."

 Example using CompletableFuture: